 We do not accept cash at camp, so we ask parents to either deposit store money on opening day or add it to their account during registration.
-It has been our experience that a camper will find ways to spend as much money as you give them. $20-$30 is the recommended amount per week.
+It has been our experience that a camper will find ways to spend as much money as you give them. $20-$40 is the recommended amount per week.

 At least two staff members in cabins with campers age 12 year olds and younger, one staff member in cabins with campers age 13 years old and older.
 Overall camp ratio is 1 counselor per 8 campers.

 Staff members are selected based on their experience working with children, specialized knowledge of program areas, and those who represent a high moral character.
 In addition, we conduct background checks and phone references.
 Summer Staff are required to attend a one week training that includes: first aid, CPR, camper behavior management, handling discipline, acceptable discipline measures, group work skills, special class planning and more.

 Our newly renovated cabins are fully enclosed with electricity, doors and windows.
-Sky-Y cabins are heated for winter time.
-Bunk beds are built in with a 4 inch mattress.
-Each cabin holds up to 10-12 campers and 2 counselors.
+Twin Bunk beds are built in with a 4 inch mattress.
+Each cabin holds up to 12 campers and 2 counselors.